BenEvansANU/NCI_data_training/docs/_data/where_to_get_data.rst

 The data can be accessed through both Raijin/Gadi global file system and vairous data services:

-To access data through NCI Lustre filesystems /g/data[1a,1b,2,..]/<NCI code>, which are available on NCI's Raijin or VDI systems, you need to join the project on `Mancini`_.
+To access data on NCI Lustre filesystems /g/data[1a,1b,2,..]/<NCI code>, which are available on NCI's Raijin and VDI systems, you need to join the project on `Mancini`_.

 .. _Mancini: https://my.nci.org.au